PSYCH 109 - Social Psychology - Michelle LaBrie

 What to Expect in this Course

-This is a 100% online course.
+This is a 100% online course with proctored exams using Honorlock and a webcam.
 There are no class meetings: face to face or online via Zoom.
-All course work will be administered online via the campus Learning Management system, Canvas.
-That means you can log onto Canvas when it is convenient for you to view the learning objectives, videos, video lectures and participate in the course at a time convenient for you, as long as you meet the deadline dates published in the course syllabus.
+All course work is delivered online via the campus Learning Management System, Canvas.
+That means you can log onto Canvas when it is convenient for you to view the learning objectives, videos, video lectures, notes and participate in the course at a time convenient for you, as long as you meet the deadline dates published in the course syllabus.
 The entire class moves through the course together at the same pace, so there are deadlines to keep all students moving at the same pace.
+Students are encouraged to use the campus computers to submit course assignments and exams in order to ensure reliable internet access.

 How is the course set up?